 Website: Kiso-Sansen Park

-This year there will be some 50,000 lights decorating Train Land, and there will also be a Starry Sky Dome.
+This year as well there will be some 50,000 lights decorating Train Land, and there will also be a Starry Sky Dome.
 Furthermore, you can see a Christmas tree illumination, and a cascade of light will flow at the Tsudoi-no-Hiroba Square of the Port of Nagoya Garden Futo Pier.
 Furthermore, heart-shaped photo spots will be dotted around the area for you lovebirds, while children will enjoy the free-of-charge attractions, so it is fun for the entire family!

 Where: Minato Ward, Nishikuracho, 1−51 (Map)